cloud-borne/cloud-native-wiki/content/cheatsheets/github/actions.md

   - Set up the correct toolchain for a build environment
   - Establish authentication to a cloud provider

-### Context
+## Context

 Every workflow execution has access to different ```Context``` information during runtime.
 Contexts are a way to access information about workflow runs, variables, runner environments, jobs, and steps.
-Each ```Context``` is an object that contains properties, which can be strings or other objects.
+Each ```context``` is an object that contains properties, which can be strings or other objects.

 You can access contexts using the expression syntax: ``` ${{ <context> }} ```.
 We have already seen some usage like this where we output the branch name from the ```github``` context object